 Many women spend a lot of time in the gym doing cardiovascular exercises.
-However, after a certain point, doing only cardio can cause you to miss out on other benefits, such as weightlifting and other resistance exercises.
+However, after a certain point, doing only cardio can cause you to miss out on the benefits of weightlifting and other resistance exercises.
 These exercises can help you keep your body fat in a healthy range and enhance overall fitness.
-As a result, strength training for women can help you achieve your fitness goals and build muscle.
+As a result, strength training can help women achieve their fitness goals and build muscle.

 What you need to know: